 Soda isn't good for us, this is a sad diet truth that just about everyone knows by now.
 And while sales growth for regular sodas has been slowing dramatically in recent years, sales of 'zero sugar' soft drinks—the new go-to term, since the word 'diet' is now out of favor—has been growing, reports ABC12.
 That said, a number of diet sodas have been discontinued throughout the years and are not coming back, the popularity of the sugar- and calorie-free beverages notwithstanding.
 Some were iconic favorites that couldn't stand the test of time and others were unsurprising flops: We're looking at you Diet Jolt Cola.
 However, they were phased out, here are 9 discontinued diet sodas that you'll never see again.
-And whether you enjoy a diet soda from time to time or not, here are some healthy Eating Habits to Lose Abdominal Fat As You Age, According to Dietitians.
+Plus, don't miss 6 People Who Should Never Drink Diet Soda, Say Doctors.

 Perhaps the biggest loss in the eyes of many a diet soda aficionado, Coca-Cola's TaB diet soda refreshed its last in the year 2020, according to Beverage Daily.
 While a mainstay soft drink for many people for many years, having been introduced way back in the year 1963, TaB just wasn't selling well enough anymore for Coke to keep on making the stuff.

 Diet Pepsi A.M. was the diet version of Pepsi A.M. marketed in the late 80s by Pepsi.
 There was no essential difference in the flavor of the sodas from regular Pepsi, but the products had 25% more caffeine.
 Looking at all of the energy drinks available today, this drink may have just been before its time.

 Diet Crystal Pepsi